 It's not just assigning work - it's assigning work that you as a manager are personally responsible for.
-The two benefits are reducing on workload and giving opportunity to grow to the person being delegated too.
+The two benefits are reducing of workload and providing growth opportunities to the person being delegated to.

 If you’re only using delegation as a way of making your job easier, you’re missing the point.
 It’s not just about assigning work; there’s something in it for the direct, too.
 1

-For the person being delegated too, it's important that they also be delegated the power to make decisions related to the delegated work.
-Its also vital that others understand that you've delegated authority.
+For the person being delegated to, it's important that they also be delegated the power to make decisions related to the delegated work.
+It's also vital that others understand that you've delegated authority.